jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+scrolling on ios isn't smooth -- it skips and jumps a bit

 okay -- i think i recall -- it's the overflow hidden n the figure-player -- but we need something like that to contain sharp corners from overflowing curve -- much more minor issue and i think i solved it previously

 on desktop safari i can reprodue canvas scroll clipping issue with default image